Awards and Prizes

 award: $1000 prize payment + $2000 project budget

-Do you have an idea for a project or event to take place at Writers House next academic year?
-Named for Kerry Sherin Wright, the first director of the Writers House, the Kerry Prize supports project proposals that match Kerry's vision for this space: projects that are communal by nature and intellectually open.
-Kerry Prize programs and projects have included readings and workshops by visiting authors, ongoing group writing projects, art installations, panel discussions and more.
+Do you have an idea for a public event or other project to take place at the KWH next academic year?
+Named for Kerry Sherin Wright, the first director of the Writers House, the Kerry Prize funds proposals that match Kerry's vision for this space: intellectually open events and projects that celebrate writing and take advantage of KWH as a community gathering space for writers and artists.
+Kerry Prize programs and projects have included readings by visiting authors, reading/writing clubs, art installations, conversations and panel discussions, and other gatherings.
 Endowed in 2021 with a lead gift by Al Filreis (HOM'91) and Jane Treuhaft, in honor Jean-Marie Kneeley.

 Universe In Verse Prize